Skip to content

 Is Cabo Rojo safe for tourists?

 Yes, Cabo Rojo is safe for visitors.
 The area is remote but not dangerous, with lower crime rates than major resort areas.
 The Haiti border is nearby but heavily patrolled, and the security situation there doesn’t affect the tourist zone.
-See our safety section for detailed information.
+See our safety section above for detailed information.

 Is there sargassum seaweed at Cabo Rojo beaches?